Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY v.model order by 2 desc
 ```

-There's nothing significant here, so let's look at the assembly plants the cars are coming from:
+There's nothing significant here.
+Identify the assembly plants the cars with battery issues are coming from:

 ```sql